NicoleRauch/RefactoringLegacyCode/java/README.md

 This is the accompanying code to the talk.

 ## Structure
 The project "Common" is a neccessary prerequisite for all other projects.
 It contains the shared classes as well as a single regression test.
-This test is used in every other project to prove that the overall implementation is still running.
+This test is used in all other projects to prove that the overall implementation is still running.

 ## What is it about?
 The code gives a simple example of an account.
-The entries are called "Umsatz".
+The entries are called "Transaction" (German: Umsatz).
 The code does not have a relation to an account.
 It assumes that all entries belong to the same account.

-The code will cluster the entries by month and calculate the balance at the end of the month ("bestand") and the avarage balance in each month ("durchschnittsBestand").
+The code will cluster the entries by month and calculate the balance at the end of the month ("Bestand") and the avarage balance in each month ("Durchschnittsbestand").

 ### How to use the code
 The projects show the transformation steps from a typical procedural "push"-style implementation to an object-oriented "pull"-style.